AdrianSavaUoC/TennisScoringiOSApp/README.md

-An iPhone application that will keep track of and calculate scores for a tennis match.
+An iPhone application that keeps track of and calculate scores for a tennis match.
 This app:
 • Correctly displays the score for the current game, the current set, the match (i.e., total sets won), and